CiscoTestAutomation/getting-started/source/prereqs/Prerequisites.rst

 .. note:: Python 3.4 has reached its end of life and is now deprecated. |pyATS| and the |library| no longer support Python 3.4.

-The section :ref:`configure-environment` includes instructions on how to configure a Python virtual environment.
+The section :ref:`configure-environment` includes instructions on how to :ref:`check your version of Python <check-python>` and :ref:`set up a Python virtual environment <set-up-venv>`.

 Network connectivity
 ^^^^^^^^^^^^^^^^^^^^^